jd-raymaker/beacon/README.md

 ```

 ## How to run locally
 You can test the worker locally using `wrangler dev` command.
-The `wrangler dev` command will start a local development server and simulate the Cloudflare Workers environment.
+This will start a local development server and simulate the Cloudflare Workers environment.
 To test the worker, run the following command:
 ```
 wrangler dev --env DISCORD_WEBHOOK_URL=<your-discord-webhook-url> --env TARGET_URL=<your-target-url>
 ```